utshomax/postman-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 With the [Admin role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles), you have the power to define Postman access at the team level.
 You can use Postman's role-based access control system to limit visibility of team resources, define your development workflow, and give access to administrative and billing personnel.
 Each user on a team must have at least one role attached to them, and can hold multiple roles simultaneously.

-You can [assign](/docs/administration/managing-your-team/managing-your-team/) one or more role types to team members, based on the functions those team members require:
+You can [assign](/docs/administration/managing-your-team/managing-your-team/) one or more role types to users on a team, based on the functions those users require:

-* **Super Admin** - Manages everything within a team, including team settings, members, roles, and resources in [public, team, or private workspaces](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#changing-workspace-visibility).
-Team members with this role can perform all actions that Admin, Billing, Community Manager, API Network Manager, and Developer roles can perform ([Enterprise plans only](https://www.postman.com/pricing)).
+* **Super Admin** - Manages everything within a team, including team settings, users, roles, and resources in [public, team, or private workspaces](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#changing-workspace-visibility).
+Users with this role can perform all actions that Admin, Billing, Community Manager, API Network Manager, and Developer roles can perform ([Enterprise plans only](https://www.postman.com/pricing)).
-* **Admin** - Manages team members and team settings.
+* **Admin** - Manages users on the team and team settings.
 * **Billing** - Manages team plan and payments.
-Billing roles can be granted by a Super Admin, Team Admin, or by a fellow team member with a Billing role.
+Billing roles can be granted by a Super Admin, Team Admin, or by a fellow user on the team with a Billing role.
 * **Developer** - Has access to all team resources and workspaces.
 * **Community Manager** - Manages the public visibility of workspaces and team profile ([Professional and Enterprise plans only](https://www.postman.com/pricing)).
 * **API Network Manager** - Manages a team's [Private API Network](/docs/collaborating-in-postman/adding-private-network/), including adding APIs and reviewing requests to add APIs.
-A Super Admin or another team member with the API Network Manager role can grant this role to a user ([Enterprise plans only](https://www.postman.com/pricing)).
+A Super Admin or another user on the team with the API Network Manager role can grant this role to a user ([Enterprise plans only](https://www.postman.com/pricing)).
 * **Partner Manager** (Internal, [Enterprise plans only](https://www.postman.com/pricing)) - Manages all [Partner Workspaces](/docs/collaborating-in-postman/using-workspaces/partner-workspaces/) within an organization.
 Controls Partner Workspace settings and visibility, and can send invites to partners.
 To learn more, see [Partner roles](#partner-roles).
 * **Partner** (External, [Enterprise plans only](https://www.postman.com/pricing)) - All partners are automatically granted the Partner role at the team level.
 Partners can only access the [Partner Workspaces](/docs/collaborating-in-postman/using-workspaces/partner-workspaces/) they've been invited to.
 To learn more, see [Partner roles](#partner-roles).